 Get your smoker rolling smoke.
 I started mine at 250 degrees before putting the dutch oven on the smoker.

-I smoked this soup in my Pit Boss Pro 1100, cooking low and slow, my favorite way to cook!
-Now, I picked up my Pitboss at Lowes, but Walmart and Amazon carry other Pit Boss options or the Pitboss website itself.
+I smoked this soup my Pit Boss Pro 1100, which is my favorite way to cook low and slow!
+I picked up my Pit Boss Grill at Lowes, but Walmart and Amazon carry other Pit Boss options or the Pitboss website.
+I love the cost of them vs. other pellet smokers, plus it hasn’t disappointed me yet.

 Smoke the soup at 250 degrees for 1 1/2 hours and then turn the smoker up to 300.